nfoste82/GPURayTracing/README.md

 # Realtime Path Tracing
 Realtime 3D path-tracer running in a GPU compute shader in Unity.
+Full disclosure that LLMs were used during the later work on this project.

 Features:
 * GPU compute-shader path tracing for spheres and registered triangle meshes